-In simple terms, statistical modeling is a simplified, mathematically-formalized way to approximate reality (i.e. what generates your data) and optionally to make predictions from this approximation.
+In simple terms, statistical modeling is a simplified, mathematically-formalized way to approximate reality (i.e. what generates your data) and optionally make predictions from this approximation.
 The statistical model is the mathematical equation that is used.

 Here is a basic example.
 Suppose you want to report the weight of a variety of potatoes.
 We will consider a hard and an easy way to do it.
-The hard way is spending years measuring the weight of every single potato of this variety in the world, and reporting your data in an endless Excel spreadsheet.
-The easy way is selecting a 30 potato-wide representative sample of this variety, computing its average and standard deviation and reporting only those two numbers as an approximate description of this weight.
+The hard way is spending years measuring the weight of every single potato of this variety in the world and reporting your data in an endless Excel spreadsheet.
+The easy way is to select a 30 potato-wide representative sample of this variety, computing its average and standard deviation and reporting only those two numbers as an approximate description of this weight.
 Representing a quantity by an average and a standard deviation is a very simple form of statistical modeling.

-Another example is attempting to represent the height of plants according to soil water content by a straight line characterized by a slope and an intercept drawn after an experiment on a sample of plants submitted to a growing soil humidity.
+Another example is attempting to represent the height of plants according to soil water content by a straight line characterized by a slope and an intercept drawn after an experiment on a sample of plants submitted to growing soil humidity.
 This particular model is called simple linear regression.

 What are dependent and explanatory variables?